Top 7 Cloud Computing Security Issues

 An APT is a set of stealthy and continuous computer hacking processes.
 These are often targeted towards private organizations, states, and even governments for business or political reasons.
 APTs move through the network undetected by blending in with normal traffic and reaping the information they need over a long period of time.

 All major cloud providers have advanced techniques that they use to detect APTS and prevent them from happening.
 There’s always more you, as a user, can do to help prevent them on-premises.
 The most common ways for an APT to get loaded onto your server is through phishing, direct attacks, third-party networks and USB drives loaded with malware (see the above section about malicious insiders).

 To protect yourself, keep your users alert and train them on how to avoid being tricked into letting an APT in.
-Avoid using third-party networks and be weary of those promotional USBs mailed to your company.
+Avoid using third-party networks and be wary of those promotional USBs mailed to your company.
 You never know.

 Should I Be Worried?

 APTs can affect every user.
-Most companies are already weary of such things happening — but your employees may not be.
-If you love to stream movies without actually paying for them, be weary of pirating websites that are notorious for loading your computer with malware.
-If your employees download a program for work, make sure they download it directly from the company who makes it, and beware of scams that tell you to download programs because your computer has a virus.
-That’s the quickest way the Internet scares people into downloading malware.
+Most companies are already wary of such things happening — but your employees may not be.
+If you love to stream movies without actually paying for them, be wary of pirating websites that are notorious for loading your computer with malware.
+If your employees download a program for work, make sure they download it directly from the company that makes it, and beware of scams that tell you to download programs because your computer has a virus.
+That‘s the quickest way the Internet scares people into downloading malware.
 If you train your team properly, you’ll be able to steer them clear of APT parasites.

 The same reason the cloud makes it easy to run a business from anywhere is the same reason why cloud security is open to so many threats.
 Stay proactive, train your staff and keep up with all patches and bug fixes to better protect yourself.